 3. Remember about the iPhone X status bar

 The status bar becomes taller if compared to other models.
 For the sake of preserving a good look of the system, Apple doubled the iPhone X status bar height from 22pt to 44pt.
 In fact, it moved to smartphone's rounded corners on the screen.
-In its Human Interface Guidelines, Apple notes that the status bar doesn't change its height regardless of the background tasks that are currently switched on (e.g. location tracking, voice recognition and so on).
+Apple notes that the status bar doesn't change it's height regardless of the background tasks that are currently switched on (e.g. location tracking, voice recognition and so on).

 Do you want to learn more about interface guidelines?
 Then, welcome to our detailed article on this topic